 STEP 3: Cook, stirring from time to time for a few minutes until the sauce thickens.
 It should be sweet and sour.
 If it’s too sweet, add a little more vinegar, and if it’s too sour – some jam.
 It can be served right away or blended until completely smooth (this is what I prefer).
 Serve the sauce with the fish.

-Make ahead: The sauce can be easily made ahead.
+Make it ahead: The sauce can be easily made ahead.
 Store it in the fridge, then reheat.
 As for the salmon, it’s best to prepare it as in the recipe but bake it just before serving.
 The fish can also be baked and then reheated in the oven (at 325°F/160°C) but there’s a risk, that you overbake it.

 The best is rice, either plain cooked rice or our favorite coconut rice.